Also known as: skippy, the smart drug, vitamin r, bennies, black beauties, roses, hearts, speed, or uppers

 - Risk for seizures and stroke at high doses

 Stimulants should not be mixed with medicines used to treat depression or over-the-counter cold medicines that contain decongestants.
-These mixtures can lead to dangerously high blood pressure and can cause the heart to beat irregularly.
+These mixtures increase the risk for developing dangerously high blood pressure and irregular heartbeat.

 Yes, abusing stimulants can lead to addiction.
-Addiction is when a person seeks out and takes the drug over and over even though they know it is damaging their health and their life.
+Addiction is when a person continues to seek out and takes the drug even though they know it is damaging their health and their life.

 When a person who regularly abuses stimulants stops taking them, they may experience withdrawal symptoms.
 Stimulant withdrawal can cause: